ThiagoPereiraUFV/Submarine-Simulator/README.md

 * Keys H and h enable or disable the help menu
 * Keys F and f or I and i change the camera position
 * Key 1 enable or disable ambient light and key 2 enable or disable spotlight
-* Key L or l disable the light effects
+* Key L or l enable or disable the light effects
 * Key G or g toggle between Gouroud or Flat-Shading global shading models

 ### OBJ models obtained from (https://free3d.com)